easytarget/pyPWMd/README.md

 - Timers enabled and mapped to a gpio pin

 ## Use
 The PWM timers are arranged by chip number, then timer number.

-By default timers do not have a control node open, before you can read or write timer properties the node must be opened (eg created at `/sys/class/pwm/pwmchip<chip#>/pwm<timer#>`).
+By default timers do not have a control node open.
+Before you can read or write timer properties the node must be opened (eg created at `/sys/class/pwm/pwmchip<chip#>/pwm<timer#>`).
 When control is no longer needed the node can be closed again.

-Once a node is open you can read and set it's properties; for each timer there are four (integer) values:
+Once a node is open you can read and set properties; for each timer there are four (integer) values:
 * **enable** : Enable/disable the PWM signal (read/write).
   * 0 = disabled, 1 - enabled
 * **period** : The total period of the PWM signal (read/write).